 - “nothing,” as when Fortune says “You’re 5 foot nothin’, 100 and nothin’.”
 This means “you are barely over 5 feet tall and barely weigh more than 100 pounds.”
-He uses “nothing” to exaggerate about Rudy’s small size, and to criticize his attitude.
+Fortune is Rudy’s employer and friend, and he uses “nothing” to exaggerate about Rudy’s small size, and to criticize his attitude.

 More information:(to help you understand what you will see) Rudy was one of many children in a large Catholic family.
 His father worked in a steel mill, and loved to watch Notre Dame University football games on TV.

 Rudy attended a Catholic high school, so you will see that his teachers were all priests (牧师).
 Rudy liked to daydream, especially about becoming a Notre Dame football player, but he did poorly in school.
 (Rudy had a learning disability called Dyslexia, but no one knew this until later.)
 His grades were not good enough to go to college, so after high school he worked in a steel mill with his father and brothers.

 When an accident killed his best friend, Rudy decided to follow his dream of becoming a football player at Notre Dame.
 The university’s retired president (Father Cavanaugh) befriended Rudy, and helped him enroll in a junior college.
 At the junior college, a Teaching Assistant (named D-Bob) became Rudy’s friend, helped him to overcome his Dyslexia and taught him how to study (in exchange for Rudy helping D-Bob overcome shyness around women!).